scriptype/salinger/README.md

 npm i -D http-server
 ```

 Next, create a folder named `scripts` in the root directory of our project.
 We'll use this folder as the home directory for Salinger tasks.
-The folder contents will look like this:
+It will eventually look like this:

 ```
 ├─┬ scripts/